sql tutorial

 Table Store_Information

-if we want to multiply the sales amount from 'Los Angeles' by 2 and the sales amount from 'San Diego' by 1.5, we key in,
+To multiply the sales amount from 'Los Angeles' by 2 and the sales amount from 'San Diego' by 1.5 while keeping the sales amount for other stores the same, we would use the following SQL statement using CASE:

 WHEN 'Los Angeles' THEN Sales * 2